serverlesstechnology/mysql-es/README.md

 mysql-es = "0.2.4"
 ```

-Requires access to a Postgres DB with existing tables.
+Requires access to a MySql DB with existing tables.
 See:
 - [Sample database configuration](db/init.sql)
 - Use `docker-compose` to quickly setup [a local database](docker-compose.yml)